OkaeriPoland/okaeri-poly/README.md

 ## Requirements

 Java 11 or newer.
 Using GraalVM will improve performance if JavaScript backend is required.
+It is also recommended to not run other plugins using Groovy/Jython.

 ## Supported platforms